ihac/ihac.github.io/source/_posts/Coursera-Big-Data-Analysis-with-Scala-and-Spark-课程笔记.md

     - Advanced Analytics with Spark (2015) (Sandy Ryza): mainly focusing on data science.
     - Mastering Apache Spark 2 (Jacek Laskowski).

+### Data-Parallel to Distributed Data-Parallel

+- shared memory data parallelism:
+    - split the data.
+    - workers/threads independently operate on the data shards in parallel.
+    - combine when done (if necessary) .
+- distributed data parallelism:
+    - split the data over several nodes.
+    - nodes independently operate on the data shards in parallel.
+    - combine when done ( if necessary).
+- distributed data parallalism has a new concern: network latency between workers.
+- Spark implements a distributed data parallel model called Resilient Distributed Datasets (RDDs).